srjouppi/michigan-air-polluters-dataset-map/README.md

 Every three years the EPA conducts the [National Emissions Inventory.](https://www.epa.gov/air-emissions-inventories/2017-national-emissions-inventory-nei-data) I downloaded the latest data (collected 2017, released in 2020) to get some context for what Michigan air polluters were actually emitting.

-The dataset actually contains the same MDEQ issued source ID's, so I was able to get exact facility-level matches.
+The dataset actually contains the same EGLE issued source ID's, so I was able to get exact facility-level matches.

 It's truly fascinating, and there is _so much_ to explore in this dataset.
 For my final project, I only ended up using a total count of Hazardous Air Pollutants by source ID -- a very crude data point, but nonetheless contextualizing.
 For instance, some zip codes had very few Violation Notices but facilities that collectively emitted hundreds of Hazardous Air Pollutants.